Continuous time integration for changing type systems: Conclusions

 \section{Conclusions}

 The continuous solution of an evolutionary system with continuous right hand side can be approximated by several methods.
-Here we investigated the continuous Galerkin-Petrov method, that has optimal convergence order for smooth solutions.
-We have proved this for the $L^2$-projection of the error into the test space.
-For operators $M_0$ having only a trivial null space it also follows for the full error.
+Here we investigated the continuous Galerkin-Petrov method, that has optimal convergence order for smooth solutions in the $\tnorm{\cdot}_\rho$-norm.
 The benefit of the continuous method compared to the discontinuous Galerkin method is the continuity that implies a non-dissipative behaviour.
-In our examples with unknown solutions, that are probably not smooth, the discontinuous Galerkin method is slightly better.
+In our examples with unknown solutions, that are probably not smooth enough, the discontinuous Galerkin method is slightly better.
 Furthermore, these examples show that an increase of the polynomial degree in space over 2 and in time over 1 gives no huge benefit.
 This is different for smooth solutions -- here both methods achieve the theoretical high convergence orders.